+MVP Medicare Preferred Gold w/o Part D (HMO-POS)

-MVP Medicare Preferred Gold (HMO-POS), MVP Medicare Secure(HMO-POS), and MVP Medicare Secure Plus (HMO-POS) are Medicare Advantage HMO-POS plans specifically designed for Medicare-eligible individuals.
+MVP Medicare Preferred Gold (HMO-POS) is a Medicare Advantage HMO-POS plan specifically designed for Medicare-eligible individuals.
 Members are required to select a PCP.
+This plan option does not include Part D prescription drug coverage.
+These Members have a limit on how much they must pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B. When a Member reaches the maximum out-ofpocket payment amount, they will not have to pay any out-of-pocket costs for the remainder of the calendar year for covered Part A and Part B services.
+Prescription Part D Drugs, Routine Eyewear, Preventative Dental, and Hearing Aids do not apply to the out-of-pocket maximum.

+MVP Medicare WellSelect (PPO) and MVP Medicare WellSelect Plus (PPO)

+MVP Medicare WellSelect (PPO) and MVP Medicare WellSelect Plus (PPO) are Medicare Advantage PPO plans specifically designed for Medicare-eligible individuals.
+Members are not required to select a PCP.
+Members have unlimited coverage for Out-of-Network services.
 These plan options are offered with Part D prescription drug coverage.
-These members have a limit on how much they must pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B. When a member reaches the maximum out-of-pocket payment amount, they will not have to pay any out-of-pocket costs for the remainder of the calendar year for covered Part A and Part B services.
-Routine eEyewear, routine dental (if covered by the plan), hearing aid benefit, and acupuncture services do not apply to the out-of-pocket maximum.
+These Members have a limit on how much they must pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B. When a Member reaches the maximum out-of-pocket payment amount, they will not have to pay any out-of-pocket costs for the remainder of the calendar year for covered Part A and Part B services.
+Prescription Part D Drugs, Routine Eyewear, Preventative Dental, and Hearing Aids do not apply to the out-of-pocket maximum.

-Gold PPO, GoldAnywhere PPO, MVP Mediare WellSelect PPO, MVP Medicare WellSelect Plus (PPO), and MVP® Medicare Patriot PlanTM (PPO)

-Gold PPO, GoldAnywhere PPO, MVP Mediare WellSelect PPO, MVP Medicare WellSelect Plus (PPO), MVP® Medicare Patriot Plan[TM] (PPO) are Medicare Advantage PPO plans specifically designed for Medicare-eligible individuals.
-They offer members the option of using out-of-network providers for a higher cost sharing.
-These plans are only offered with Part D prescription drug coverage.
-PPO members have separate in-network and catastrophic out-of-network limits on how much they must pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B. The catastrophic out-of-pocket maximum is the maximum amount a member must pay during the calendar year for covered Part A and Part B services received from both in-network and out-of-network providers.
-Once they have reached the maximum for covered services, they will have 100 percent coverage and will not have any out-of-pocket costs for the remainder of the year for covered Part A and Part B services.
-Routine eyewear, routine dental (if covered by the plan), hearing aid benefit, and acupuncture services do not apply to the out-of-pocket maximum.